Overview of NNF's Work

 One of the main areas NNF currently focuses resources on is the promotion of sustainable transit.
 As explained elsewhere, city living is a key contributor to environmental protection, but city living becomes intolerable where transportation systems break down.
 NNF’s founder believed that creation of a balanced transportation system, making adequate use of mass transit, was a key to the sustainability of our cities.

 In keeping with this, NNF has invested heavily in research and outreach on how to help create such a transit system in New York City.
 Among other things, NNF funded the development of a "Balanced Transportation Analyzer", which has been described as an interactive tool that “breaks down every aspect of New York City transportation—subway revenues, traffic jams, noise pollution—in an attempt to discover which mix of tolls and surcharges would create the greatest benefit for the largest number of people.”
 (Wired, May 2010).
-More recently, NNF has funded a multi year Theodore Kheel Visiting Fellow position in Transportation Policy, at Hunter College, at the Roosevelt House Public Policy Institute.
+More recently, NNF has committed several years of funding for a Theodore Kheel Visiting Fellow in Transportation Policy at Hunter College and its Roosevelt House Public Policy Institute.
 For more information on NNF’s work in the transit arena, click here.

 Another area to which NNF has devoted significant resources in recent years, both directly and through support of a related organization, is outreach concerning environmental issues.
 In particular, NNF has been instrumental in establishing a center in Pennsylvania called the Nurture Nature Center that has developed nationally recognized tools for community outreach about flood hazards, and is now also a center of local community involvement in the region.
 NNF has an office and several staff members working at the Center, which is a joint endeavor of NNF and a local Pennsylvania nonprofit that NNF helped establish and assists.
 To read more about the Nurture Nature Center, click here.